 What Does SWOT Stand For?

 SWOT has become a staple of the marketing industry because it can empower businesses to reach new customers and identify viable opportunities.
-It stands for strengths, weaknesses, opportunities, and threats.
+It stands for strengths, weaknesses, opportunities and threats.
 In other words, the analysis technique can help identify factors in each category.

 Internal factors, such as weaknesses and strengths, can usually be controlled by the company in question.
 It can change business practices to offset these weaknesses and strengthen its weakest components.
 As for external factors and threats, the company will not be able to change these things.
 Instead, it should identify these things before creating plans to shield the business from such threats.

-- S For Strengths – When a company looks at its strengths, it is identifying the things it does best.
+S For Strengths – When a company looks at its strengths, it is identifying the things it does best.
 These things can help the company determine what makes it better than rival companies.

-- W For Weaknesses – Even the best company has weaknesses or things that prevent it from reaching its maximum efficiency.
+W For Weaknesses – Even the best company has weaknesses or things that prevent it from reaching its maximum efficiency.
 Weaknesses should be identified and rectified.

-- O For Opportunities – Every company has opportunities.
+O For Opportunities – Every company has opportunities.
 Before a company can take advantage of these opportunities, they have to be identified.
 The SWOT analysis technique can help.

-- T For Threats – Businesses can use SWOT to discover potential threats that could harm the company.
+T For Threats – Businesses can use SWOT to discover potential threats that could harm the company.

-SWOT analysis has been used since the 1960’s.
+As previously mentioned, SWOT analysis has been used since the 1960’s.
 Although it was primarily created to help with business planning, it can also be used for other purposes.
 For instance, someone can use the SWOT method to analyse a specific person or industry.

 Understanding Personal SWOT Analysis